Curious George (film): Sequels

 A sequel, Curious George 2: Follow That Monkey!, was released on March 2, 2010.
 The plot of the sequel centers around George becoming friends with a young elephant named Kayla.
 George tries to help Kayla travel across the country to be reunited with her family.
 A second sequel, Curious George 3: Back to the Jungle was released on June 23, 2015.
 A third sequel, Curious George: Royal Monkey, serving as the fourth film of the series, which is flash-animated instead of traditionally animated was released on DVD on September 10, 2019.
 A fourth sequel titled Curious George: Go West, Go Wild premiered on September 8, 2020 on Peacock, and was also released on DVD and digital on December 15.
 A fifth sequel, Curious George: Cape Ahoy, serving as the sixth and final film of the series, was released on Peacock on September 30, 2021.
 With the exceptions of Frank Welker and Ed O'Ross, none of the voice cast from the original film returned for the sequels.

-Live-action remake
+Live-action film

-In July 2010, shortly after the release of their first film, Despicable Me, Illumination Entertainment was reportedly developing an animated film based on the book, but the project never materialized.
+In July 2010, shortly after the release of their first film, Despicable Me, Illumination Entertainment was reportedly developing an animated film based on the book.
 In August 2016, Andrew Adamson was in negotiations to direct, write, and produce a live-action adaptation of Curious George for Universal Pictures, along with Ron Howard, Brian Grazer, David Kirschner, Jon Shapiro, and Erica Huggins serving as executive producers for it.
 By March 2020, Jim Taylor was brought to re-write the film.